-Computer and Music Placement Tests.
-Students take placement tests in computer and music fundamentals to ensure that they enroll in courses at the appropriate level.
+Computer Placement Test.
+Students take a placement tests in computer skills and knowledge to ensure that they enroll in courses at the appropriate level.

 Registration.
-After declaring a program of study accepted applicants are provided a course schedule and registration information so that they may register for courses.
+After declaring a program of study accepted applicants are provided a course schedule and registration information.
 See the section of this catalog "Academic Information" for fuller details.